 Arizona legislation was passed in the fall of 2006 to address the issue of providing state funding for undergraduate students exceeding certain credit hour thresholds.
 This legislation (detailed in Arizona Revised Statutes 15-1661) mandates the annual budget request submitted by the Arizona Board of Regents (ABOR) shall not include funding for any undergraduate student who has earned credit hours in excess of the undergraduate credit hour threshold.
 The state authorizes each university to charge additional tuition and/or fees from these students in lieu of the state funding.
 This policy details the process that will be used to identify, notify and charge this population of students.

 Students exceeding the credit hour threshold will be identified each semester by the Planning and Institutional Research Office.
 These students will be notified of their status by the Registrar's Office.
-The student record will be marked with an identifier in LOUIE so that appropriate tuition/fees can be charged by the Bursar's Office.
+The student record will be marked with an identifier in LOUIE so that appropriate tuition/fees can be charged by Student and Departmental Account Services.

 Students approaching the credit hour threshold (those who have already earned 130 credit hours and have enrolled in a subsequent semester) will be contacted by the Registrar's Office to inform them of this policy.
 Students will be encouraged to work with their advisor(s) to review remaining coursework required for graduation.

 The undergraduate credit hour threshold will not apply to credits:

 - Earned in the pursuit of up to two baccalaureate degrees.

 - Earned in the pursuit of up to two state regulated licensures and certificates.